Awards

 • be accompanied by enough information about the company behind the innovation so that the innovation can be easily placed in the correct category

-• be accompanied by a description of the team behind the innovation
+• include a description of the team behind the innovation

 • be accompanied by a concise description of the innovation involved and answer clearly to all the criteria listed